timarque/The-Last-One-Standing/README.md

 # The Last One Standing

 In this Game you control a tank that is deployed in the middle of invadors.
-You have to fight off a series of enemy tanks and Kill their boss by shooting your weapon.
+You have to fight off a series of enemy tanks and kill their boss by shooting your weapon.

 How to run :